-In the Security Framework using Symmetric Key, each pair of entities that need to authenticate each other has to be provisioned with its own shared symmetric key.
-This may be performed through pre-provisioning, e.g. during device manufacturing or deployment, or in the case of security association, a remote security provisioning framework may be used to perform the provisioning.
+In the Security Frameworks using Symmetric Key, each pair of entities that need to authenticate each other is provisioned with its own shared symmetric key.
+This is performed through either pre-provisioning, e.g. during device manufacturing or deployment, or remote security provisioning framework.

 8.1.2 General Introduction to the Certificate-Based Security Framework